Another reason why Americans choose Europe for their vacations is that U.S. passport holders can enter visa-free for stays of up to 90 days.

 Americans with an ETIAS visa waiver can visit all 26 European Schengen countries.
 The Schengen Area is a border-free travel zone composed of 22 European Union Member States plus Iceland, Norway, Switzerland, and Lichtenstein.

 One of the great advantages of ETIAS to visit Europe is that it is valid for the entire area.
 Once an ETIAS holder has crossed the exterior Schengen border they are free to travel between countries without facing further checkpoints.

 Tourists can make the most of their trip to Europe by visiting several nations on one trip.

 EU Member States in the Schengen Area

 How to Travel Between European Countries with ETIAS

 It’s quick and easy to get around Europe given that there is a relatively short distance between countries.

 Flying is a good option with daily flights between all major European cities.
-Interrailing around the continent is also popular, particularly when heading to a neighbouring nation.
+Interrailing around the continent is also popular, particularly when heading to a neighboring nation.

 Some American tourists choose to hire a car in Europe.
 Visitors must have a valid driver’s license.
 Renting a car is suitable for those who want greater flexibility.
 In addition, with ETIAS, motorists can drive across the border without being stopped.